The Professional Doctorate

 A doctoral program faculty advisor will be assigned at the time a student is admitted to the DPA program.
 The advisor will assist the student in creating a formal plan of study.
-The student’s academic advisor must approve all electives.
-The academic advisor will provide a formative written evaluation of the student’s progress during the first year of course work, and will assist in the preparation and grading of the student’s qualifying exams at the end of the core courses.
-The student may choose to switch advisors at the dissertation stage to work with someone who has expertise in a particular subfield.
+To ensure the best match, students may choose to switch advisors as their research interests develop or evolve.

 Each student must complete at least 40 hours of course work, plus a minimum of 12 hours of dissertation credit.
 Students may submit a Student Petition form for up to 12 hours of transfer credit for post-master’s graduate work deemed appropriate for the DPA.